 What Is the Baroque Concerto?

 The term “baroque concerto” refers to a type of concerto that was popular during the Baroque period.
-The concerto came to be represented three distinct types of composition during this time period.
+The concerto came to be represented by three distinct types of composition during this time period.
 Within a three-movement composition, they all have the same theme of contrasting or competing instruments.
 The number and type of solo instruments used in conjunction with the orchestra determined the concerto type.
 The term “baroque” refers to any type of arrangement.

 The Baroque period spans approximately 1580 to 1750.
 The concerto as a distinct form of composition was established during the Baroque period, despite its origins as a concept in the previous era’s Renaissance.
 The ornate and imaginative style of Baroque music was well-known.

-There were three types of baroque concertos the 1700s.
+There were three types of baroque concertos by the 1700s.
 The solo concerto was written for one instrument and an orchestra, usually the piano or a string instrument.
 A grosso concerto is a concerto for two or more soloists and orchestra.
-Orchestral concertos were performed a single orchestra, following the same principles as solo and grosso concertos in terms of contrasting instruments.
+Orchestral concertos were performed by a single orchestra, following the same principles as solo and grosso concertos in terms of contrasting instruments.
 The compositional structure, style, and execution of all three types of concertos are the same.

 There are three movements in every baroque concerto.
 Within the composition, each movement is a separate piece that is linked to the other two.
 The format is similar to stanzas in a poem.
 The tempos of the three movements are fast/slow/fast, and the second movement seamlessly transitions into the third.